MINZHE-XU/ins/README.md

 We were working on two other git repositories before moving to this one.
 Folder 'instgram' shows the final state of the previous repository, which can be ignored.

 Note: Please open the Instragram.xcworkspace file in Xcode instead of opening Instragram.xcworkproj to view and test this project.

+run command to install the environment and compile the app `$ pod install